 Getting to us, parking and amenities:

 Our studio is located in London NW5 3AN, just two minutes walking distance from Kentish Town Underground Station (Northern line zone 2).
 TFL buses number 393, 214, 134, 88 stop literally in front of our door.
-Parking is free on Sundays, during all other days of the week an annoying restriction of 8:30am-6:30pm applies.
+Parking is free over the weekend, during the week an annoying restriction of 8:30am-6:30pm applies.
 There’s plenty of paid street parking at £3.55 an hour.
 There are a couple of restaurants and cafés right next to our building where you can recharge on caffeine and snacks.

 A typical session takes between 1 and 2 hours.
 We have plenty of space and you can take the lead off from the moment your four pawed friend enters the studio.
 We provide toys, but some models are better off without them as the level of excitement goes through the roof and then good luck to the photographer :) Bowls of fresh water are constantly available.